-This route, I've read, is about 11 miles but I didn't bring my GPS to check, it took me and my dad 9 hours to complete, that's with no Hawaii hiking experience and at least an hour and a half trying to figure out where we were going.
-Start by Parking at the start of the Waikane Valley road off the Kamehameha Highway.
-We parked on the side of the highway.
+This route, I've read, is about 11 miles RT but I didn't bring my GPS to check, it took me and my dad 9 hours to complete.
+That's with no Hawaii hiking experience and at least an hour and a half trying to figure out where we were going.
+Unfortunately, I didn't have anything to track coordinates with on our hike so all the directions will be based on landmarks.

-Continue up the road and go down to the
+Continue up the road and go down to the right at this sign.

 Pass a few turnoffs after this but keep going straight down the road, you should get to the military fence with these signs and cross the stream.